+All Yes/No Questions Must Be Answered by the Auditor to Complete the Report

+Does the facility always refrain from conducting any cross-gender strip or cross-gender visual body cavity searches, except in exigent circumstances or by medical practitioners?

+Xes

+No

+- Does the facility always refrain from conducting cross-gender pat-down searches of female residents, except in exigent circumstances?
+(N/A if the facility does not have female residents.)
+Yes

+No

+NA

-Does the facility always refrain from conducting any cross-gender strip or cross-gender visual body cavity searches, except in exigent circumstances or by medical practitioners? ☑ Yes □ No 115.215 (b) Does the facility always refrain from conducting cross-gender pat-down searches of female residents, except in exigent circumstances?
-(N/A if less than 50 residents) ✓ Yes □ No □ NA ■ Does the facility always refrain from restricting female residents' access to regularly available programming or other outside opportunities in order to comply with this provision?
-(N/A if less than 50 residents) ☑ Yes □ No □ NA 115.215 (c) ■ Does the facility document all cross-gender strip searches and cross-gender visual body cavity searches? ⊠ Yes □ No ■ Does the facility document all cross-gender pat-down searches of female residents? ☑ Yes □ No 115.215 (d) ■ Does the facility implement policies and procedures that enable residents to shower, perform bodily functions, and change clothing without nonmedical staff of the opposite gender viewing their breasts, buttocks, or genitalia, except in exigent circumstances or when such viewing is incidental to routine cell checks? ⊠ Yes □ No ■ Does the facility require staff of the opposite gender to announce their presence when entering an area where residents are likely to be showering, performing bodily functions, or changing clothing? ⊠ Yes □ No 115.215 (e) ■ Does the facility always refrain from searching or physically examining transgender or intersex residents for the sole purpose of determining the resident's genital status? ✓ Yes ✓ No ■ If a resident's genital status is unknown, does the facility determine genital status during conversations with the resident, by reviewing medical records, or, if necessary, by learning that information as part of a broader medical examination conducted in private by a medical practitioner? ☑ Yes □ No
+- Does the facility always refrain from restricting female residents' access to regularly available programming or other outside opportunities in order to comply with this provision?
+(N/A if the facility does not have female residents.) □ Yes □ No □ NA

+- Does the facility document all cross-gender strip searches and cross-gender visual body cavity searches? ⊠ Yes □ No - Does the facility document all cross-gender pat-down searches of female residents?
+(N/A if the facility does not have female residents). □ Yes □ No ⊠ NA

+- Does the facility have policies that enable residents to shower, perform bodily functions, and change clothing without nonmedical staff of the opposite gender viewing their breasts, buttocks, or genitalia, except in exigent circumstances or when such viewing is incidental to routine cell checks? ⊠ Yes □ No - Does the facility have procedures that enables residents to shower, perform bodily functions, and change clothing without nonmedical staff of the opposite gender viewing their breasts, buttocks, or genitalia, except in exigent circumstances or when such viewing is incidental to routine cell checks? ⊠ Yes □ No - Does the facility require staff of the opposite gender to announce their presence when entering an area where residents are likely to be showering, performing bodily functions, or changing clothing? ⊠ Yes □ No

-115.215 (f)
+- Does the facility always refrain from searching or physically examining transgender or intersex residents for the sole purpose of determining the resident's genital status?
+Zestart Yestart No - If a resident's genital status is unknown, does the facility determine genital status during conversations with the resident, by reviewing medical records, or, if necessary, by learning that information as part of a broader medical examination conducted in private by a medical practitioner? ⊠ Yes □ No

-• in a pr the facility/agency train security staff in how to conduct cross-gender pat down searches ofessional and respectful manner, and in the least intrusive manner possible, consistent ecurity needs? \boxtimes Yes \square No • interse the facility/agency train security staff in how to conduct searches of transgender and ex residents in a professional and respectful manner, and in the least intrusive manner le, consistent with security needs? \boxtimes Yes \square No Audito or Over all Compliance Determination Exceeds Standard (Substantially exceeds requirement of standards)
+- Does the facility/agency train security staff in how to conduct cross-gender pat down searches in a professional and respectful manner, and in the least intrusive manner possible, consistent with security needs? ⊠ Yes □ No

-Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period)
+- Exceeds Standard (Substantially exceeds requirement of standards) - Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period) - Does Not Meet Standard (Requires Corrective Action)